fanoframework/fanoframework.github.io/tutorials/hello-world-application-with-fano-cli/index.md

 $ ./build.sh
 ```

 After compilation is finished, open web browser and go to `http://hello.fano/home`.
 You should see text `Home controller` printed.
-Congratulation, your application is working.
+Congratulations, your application is working.

 ## Creating default route